 You cannot start until after the starting signal for your class.
-If any part of your hull is on the course side of the starting line at the starting signal, you must get your hull completely behind the line to start correctly (rule 28.1, Sailing the Race, and rule 29.1, Individual Recall).
+If any part of your hull is on the course side of the starting line at the starting signal, you must return completely behind the line to start correctly (rule 28.1, Sailing the Course).
 If you don't, the race committee is required to score you OCS (on the course side) or DNS (Did not start) without needing to protest you (rule A5.1, Scores Determined by the Race Committee).
-If you feel the race committee has incorrectly scored you OCS or DNS, you can request redress under rule 62.1(a) (Redress).
-Notice that you start when, your hull having been entirely on the pre-start side of the starting line at or after the starting signal is made, any part of your hull first crosses the starting line.
+If you feel the race committee has incorrectly scored you OCS or DNS, you can request redress under rule 61.4(b)(1) (Redress Decisions).

+Notice that you start when, having been entirely on the pre-start side of the starting line at or after the starting signal is made, any part of your hull first crosses the starting line.
 There is no mention of crew or equipment.
-If your bow person is calling the line from the pulpit and inadvertently sticks his or her hand over the line just before the gun, or if your crew, by going out on the trapeze, mistakenly puts his or her head over the line one second before the gun, it does not matter.
+If your bow person is calling the line from the pulpit and inadvertently sticks their hand over the line just before the gun, or if your crew, by going out on the trapeze, mistakenly puts their head over the line one second before the gun, it does not matter.
 It is only the hull that matters.
 The same is true if anchored and your anchor and anchor line are over the starting line.
 See the discussion of the definition Finish for more explanation of what the "hull" is.

-The definition refers to rule 30.1 (Starting Penalties; I Flag Rule), commonly referred to as the "one minute rule" or "round-anend."
+The definition refers to rule 30.1 (Starting Penalties; I Flag Rule), commonly referred to as the "one-minute-rule" or "roundan-end rule."
 Notice that the race committee can signal the I Flag Rule on any start it wants simply by displaying flag I as the preparatory signal.
 When it is lowered one minute before the starting signal, accompanied by one long sound signal, the one-minute period of rule 30.1 has begun.
 The purpose of the rule is to keep people from charging over the line early and making it difficult for the race committee to have a fair start.
-The way it works is, if you are on the course side of the starting line or its extensions during the minute before your starting signal, you must sail back to the pre-start side of the line outside one of the starting marks across the extension of the starting line before starting.
+The way it works is, if you are on the course side of the starting line or